Review of our 2-week stay at Sandals La Source, Grenada, Caribbean in May / June 2015.

 - Northern Exposure (twice).
 Flamingo tongues and pufferfish.

 - Southern Comfort.
 Not far from Northern Exposure, and similar.

 - Valleys.
 A small wreck on a shallow pretty reef, with lots of overhangs to investigate.
 Pederson Cleaner shrimps, Lionfish, Lobsters.

 - MV Shak'em.
 Deepish wreck (keel at 31m), filled with sacks of cement.
 Barracuda.

 - Kohani (twice).
 Pleasant shallow reef.
 Big crabs.
-A huge old Hawksbill turtle came up to the group and peered into everybody’s mask – see photos.
+A huge old Hawksbill turtle came up to the group and peered into everybody's mask – see the "Photos" section below.

 - Big Sand.
 Lots of stuff to see, inc a big Southern stingray.